cloudquery/cloudquery/website/pages/docs/deployment/overview.md

 We also provide a [Terraform module](https://github.com/cloudquery/terraform-aws-cloudquery) to spin up the infrastructure: k8s clusters, database and deployment of the helm chart via the Terraform helm-provider to provide a better deployment experience.
 Follow the example in the [AWS Terraform module](https://github.com/cloudquery/terraform-aws-cloudquery) or the helm chart to see how to deploy and configure CloudQuery to run periodically in the cloud.

-It is also possible to run CloudQuery periodically using Github Actions.
-For this, see our [Github Actions tutorial](/docs/deployment/github-actions).
+It is also possible to run CloudQuery periodically using GitHub Actions.
+For this, see our [GitHub Actions tutorial](/docs/deployment/github-actions).